Los Bastardos: Facts about who and what we are…

 Many years ago, “horror” stories arose, claiming that Rocky casts or audience members have damaged the theatre in some way, ripped screens, or left a mess in the theatre after the show.
 Los Bastardos wishes to address this and say that these actions were years ago, most date far back to the latter parts of the 70’s and some in the 80’s.
 However, Rocky is no longer a place where anarchy is the idea and destroying the theatre is “fun”.
 It is much more professional and cost-conscious.
 This is now a perfect way to ruin a cast’s reputation and get kicked out of the theatre.
 Los Bastardos’ ideal has always been to consistently improve ourselves and our show while making a profit for the theatre, and at every place we have performed, this has happened.
 If the theatre is happy, we stay and perform what we love to perform, it is as simple as that.
-We would also like to note that in the eight years that Los Bastardos has been running, there has never been an incident to our knowledge concerning destruction of theatre property, vandalism, theft, or anything else while we were on the premises.
+We would also like to note that in the many years that Los Bastardos has been running, there has never been an incident to our knowledge concerning destruction of theatre property, vandalism, theft, or anything else while we were on the premises.
 There are rules we address so that these things do not have the option of arising.
 We also clean up the theatre after a show and put away props, leaving the theatre in the exact condition that it was before (and most times a bit cleaner).

 The members of Los Bastardos are respectful of theatre management and have gotten along well with all managers we have worked with.
 Applicants are screened both by the director and the rest of the cast before they are considered for membership.
 The cast itself has an extensive list of rules and regulations that they MUST read, sign, and return to the director before they are accepted onto this cast.